-The environmental studies certificate program is an 18-credit certificate that is designed for individuals who already hold a bachelor's degree in the environmental sciences and are looking to expand their knowledge and career opportunities.
+The environmental studies certificate program is an 18-credit certificate that is designed for individuals who are looking to expand their knowledge and career opportunities.
 It is recommended that prospective students have college-level experience in chemistry, biology and mathematics before enrolling in the program.
-A bachelor's degree is a prerequisite for admission to the environmental studies certificate program.
+A bachelor's degree is recommended but not required prior to enrolling in the environmental studies certificate program.

 Program Requirements: 18 credits